Ram-mcci/Catena-Sketches/catena4410_test02/README.md

-# Catena 4410 test02
+# Catena 4410 Test02 Sketch

 This sketch is used for the Ithaca power project and other AC power management applications.
 It's also a great starting point for doing Catena 4410 work.
 Because of the portability features of the [Catena-Arduino-Platform](https://github.com/mcci-catena/Catena-Arduino-Platform) library.
+And also this sketch demonstrates the MCCI Catena&reg; 4410 as a remote temperature/humidity/light/water/soil sensor.

 <!-- markdownlint-disable MD004 MD033 -->
 <!-- markdownlint-capture -->